ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 The TLB has a reach that states how much memory can be accessed before a miss is registered.
 For Intel, this is typically separated into L1, L2, etc. L1 has 64 entries and 1 cycle, L2 has 1536 entries and 7 cycles, etc. Since the **TLB reach = num entries x page size**, L1 isi 4kb x 64 = 256kb per core.

 The speed at which the TLB operates can vary wildly per operating system, and sometimes may even consume 40%-80% of total computing time.
-It's also variable whether the OS or the hardware
+It's also variable whether the OS or the hardware handles TLB misses.